lindenb/jvarkit/docs/VcfMoveFiltersToInfo.md

 ```
 Usage: vcfmovefilterstoinfo [options] Files
   Options:
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from
+      the file suffix.
+Otherwise, force BCF output.
+The current supported BCF
+      version is : 2.1 which is not compatible with bcftools/htslib (last
+      checked 2019-11-15)
+      Default: false
     -f, --filter
       INFO name.
 This tag will be used to store the previous filters
       Default: PREVIOUSLY_FILTERED_AS
+    --generate-vcf-md5
+      Generate MD5 checksum for VCF output.
+      Default: false
     -h, --help
       print help and exit
     --helpFormat